Calendar icon February 23, 2026

 In fact, a bit of focused marketing effort is generally all it takes to boost your website ranking, and possibly end up on the first page of organic search results, depending on the competitiveness of your local market

-Setting up a location-specific Business Profile on Google is free, and boosts your chances of appearing in local searches for property management services.
+Setting up a location-specific business profile on Google is free, and boosts your chances of appearing in local searches for property management services.
 Think of this “local SEO” as a digital storefront that helps potential leads easily find accurate and useful information about your property management business.

-Start by claiming your GMB profile: Search for your company on Google Maps.
+• Claim and verify your business listing: Start by claiming your business profile: Search for your company on Google Maps.
 If it already exists, claim it.
 If not, create a new listing.
+Google might send a postcard, phone call, or email with a code to verify that you own the business.

 - Company name: Use only your official business name, with no additional keywords.